waittim/graph-fraud-detection/README.md

 ## Usage

+If you want to run the code locally rather than on Colab, please skip the first 2 cell in each notebook.

 ### 1. Download dataset

 First, we need to download the dataset from [Kaggle](https://www.kaggle.com/c/ieee-fraud-detection/data).
 This [link](https://www.kaggle.com/c/ieee-fraud-detection/discussion/101203) provided some additional information about the dataset.